About this mod

 However, unlike the above, there are a few key changes.

-• Maximum ship speed is faster than vanilla, but not additive.
+- Maximum ship speed is significantly faster than vanilla, but not additive like the above.

-• There are also no weapon, shield, or hull rebalances as of release.
+- There are also no weapon, shield, or hull rebalances - yet.

 Despite the lack of weapon changes, you will find combat playing out rather differently depending on how you build your ship.